-Do you have 3 minutes to spare?
-If so, log in to Amazon.com and let’s get started.
+Log in to Amazon.com and let’s get started.

-[May 2017 Update: Due to extremely high demand for country-specific guides, we’ve added a post for each of the following countries.
+[March 2018 Update: Due to extremely high demand for country-specific guides, we’ve added a post for each of the following countries.
 The general process is the exact same, but we provide additional tax and shipping information here: Austria, Bahrain, Cyprus, Denmark, Finland, Hong Kong, Hungary, Indonesia, Israel, Kuwait, Japan, Malaysia, New Zealand, Norway, Oman, Philippines, Poland, Portugal, Qatar, Russia, Saudi Arabia, Singapore, South Africa, South Korea, Sweden, Switzerland, Taiwan, Thailand, Turkey and the United Arab Emirates.]

-FIRST: The 2-Step, One-Time Amazon Abroad Setup Process
+FIRST: The 2-Step Amazon Abroad Setup Process

-STEP 1: Bookmark your new Amazon Homepage
+STEP 1: Visit your new Amazon Abroad Homepage

 STEP 2: Set up your 1-click Address

-STEP 1: Sign up with a Package Forwarder
+STEP 1: Sign Up With A Package Forwarder

-STEP 2: Purchase your item
+STEP 2: Purchase Your Item

-After going through “Your New Amazon Abroad Search Process” above and verifying that you cannot ship the item you want to where you are (maybe it’s the iPhone 6), send it instead to the address that Borderlinx gives you by copying and pasting that address into Manage Shipping Addresses under Your Account.
+After going through your new Amazon international search process above and verifying that you cannot ship the item you want from Amazon to you (maybe it’s the iPhone 6), send it instead to your new USA address by copying and pasting that address into Manage Shipping Addresses under Your Account.
 Then you’re ready to buy!

-STEP 3: Forward your item
+STEP 3: Forward Your Item

-If you need to order from Amazon somewhere specific, see our country-specific guides in alphabetical order here: Austria, Bahrain, Cyprus, Denmark, Finland, Hong Kong, Hungary, Indonesia, Israel, Kuwait, Japan, Malaysia, New Zealand, Norway, Oman, Philippines, Poland, Portugal, Qatar, Russia, Saudi Arabia, Singapore, South Africa, South Korea, Sweden, Switzerland, Taiwan, Thailand, Turkey and the United Arab Emirates.
+Also, since so many of you have been asking us for them, here's our full list of country-specific posts outlining how to ship anything from Amazon to any country in the world.
+Our 2-step method makes it as simple as humanly possible, and takes about 3 minutes total: Austria, Bahrain, Cyprus, Denmark, Finland, Hong Kong, Hungary, Indonesia, Israel, Kuwait, Japan, Malaysia, New Zealand, Norway, Oman, Philippines, Poland, Portugal, Qatar, Russia, Saudi Arabia, Singapore, South Africa, South Korea, Sweden, Switzerland, Taiwan, Thailand, Turkey and the United Arab Emirates.